Wednesday, August 13, 2025

 Every evening I would return home soaked with insults and abuse and vowed to resign the next day.
 I couldn't.
 Because, I had to take care of my family.
 Self-respect surrendered to the reality of life.
 That was the time when I had decided to be an entrepreneur and it took 9 long years to materialise.

 Dealing with an insecured and difficult boss can be a challenging and draining experience.
-I know it, because I had lived that experience and frankly speaking when I remember those years now, I just tell myself: What the 'F' was that?
+I know it, because I had lived that experience and frankly speaking when I remember those years now, I just tell myself: What the 'Hell' was that?

 Many employees find themselves in a situation where they have to navigate the delicate balance of maintaining a professional relationship, while also protecting their own well-being.